The book

 Prediction engines and snap avoidance

 Predictive systems work by extending coherent phase relationships into the future before irreversible resolution occurs.
 Every predictive system has a horizon where accumulated phase differentials exceed coherence tolerance.
 Weather, finance, biology and machine prediction all fail there.
-Prediction must stop before snap because snap destroys the information required to forecast further.
+Within PDT, predictive limits arise when accumulated phase differentials exceed coherence tolerance and deterministic phase snap removes the information required for further exact prediction.

 6. 56